tos-kamiya/d2vg/README.md

 d2vg, a Doc2Vec grep.

-Use Doc2Vec models to search for files that contain similar parts to the phrase in the query.
+Use Doc2Vec models to search document files that contain similar parts to the phrase in the query.

 * Supports searching within text files (.txt), PDF files (.pdf), and MS Word files (.docx)
 * Supported languages are Japanese and English (Since Doc2Vec model is language-dependent)